Legal requirements for getting married

 To book a ceremony in a registrars office just call your selected office directly to check available dates.
 You may be asked to pay a deposit.

-To be married in an approved venue you need to contact the venue directly.
-The venue will give you an AP1 form which needs to be handed in or posted to Lothian Chambers to book a registrar to come out to the venue on the day.
+To be married in an agreed venue you need to contact the registrar.
+You will need to complete an AP1 form to book a registrar to come out to the venue on the day.
+The AP1 form is issued by the venue.
 You will need to pay the registrars attendance fee.
-You can download the fees to be married in a venue below.
+Details of the fees can be downloaded at the bottom of the page.

-All paperwork is submitted four to six weeks before the wedding along with any outstanding balance.
+All paperwork is submitted six to eight weeks before the wedding along with any outstanding balance.
 After paperwork is complete its just a case of turning up on the day.

 It is up to you to contact the celebrant of your choice when you know where and when it is you want to marry.
 You will need to attend the registrars office the week of your wedding to collect the marriage schedule.